Read about using countable and uncountable nouns. Then, when you are ready, try these practice exercises.

 I bought a book.

-2. Use some quantifiers (e.g. some or a lot of) with plural countable nouns.
+2. Use quantifiers (e.g. some, a few,a lot of, many) with plural countable nouns:

 There are some birds in my garden.